torproject/onionbalance/docs/v3/tutorial-v3.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Let's start by logging into our frontend server and installing Tor.
-You will want a very recent version of Tor (so that that it includes `#31684
+You will want a very recent version of Tor (version 0.4.3.1 or newer is sufficient, as long as it includes `#31684
-<https://trac.torproject.org/projects/tor/ticket/31684>`_), and hence I suggest
+<https://trac.torproject.org/projects/tor/ticket/31684>`_).
+If you want to use
-you use the latest official Tor master:
+the latest official Tor master, you can do the following:

 .. code-block:: bash